The Battle of Hong Kong (film)

-The Battle of Hong Kong (香港攻略 英国崩るゝの日, Honkon kōryaku: Eikoku kuzururu no hi) (香港攻略), also known as The Day England Fell, is the sole film made in Hong Kong during the Japanese occupation from 1941 to 1945.
-The 1942 film was produced by the Japanese Dai Nippon Film Company, was directed by Shigeo Tanaka (田中重雄 Tanaka Shigeo) and featured an all-Japanese cast, but some Hong Kong film personalities were also involved in its making.
+The Battle of Hong Kong (香港攻略 英国崩るゝの日, Honkon kōryaku: Eikoku kuzururu no hi), also known as The Day England Fell, is the sole film made in Hong Kong during the Japanese occupation from 1941 to 1945.
+The 1942 film was produced by the Japanese Dai Nippon Film Company, was directed by Shigeo Tanaka (田中 重雄, Tanaka Shigeo) and featured an all-Japanese cast, but some Hong Kong film personalities were also involved in its making.

 An anti-British propaganda film, The Battle of Hong Kong depicts Britons in Hong Kong as being in a state of "spiritual degeneracy" and inaccurately portrays them as discriminating against Japanese Hong Kongers prior to the outbreak of the Pacific War.
 This film is now lost.